 Dual 3A motor driver with built-in signal inverter for LAP controlDesigned by T.S.
-Labs, Ships from Italy
+Labs in Italy

 The A-Bridge is a small dual H-BRIDGE based on the integrated DMOS full-bridge A5950, capable of driving 2 motors with a continuous current of 3A (3.5A with a heatsink) and a peak current of 5A.
 The bridge operates in PWM LAP, so, compared to the typical PWM SM control, you have less resolution but a more precise control of the speed.
 The inverted PWM signal required for LAP control is generated internally with a 74HC240 tri-state inverter, that also gives you the possibility to disable the bridge and the motor using the Enable input.